-- Implement the acquired parkland at the Derwood Station and Shady Grove Crossing/Piedmont Crossing properties into a neighborhood park and local park, respectively, with a variety of recreational opportunities. - Execute the roadway extension of Crabbs Branch Way to Amity Drive.
+- Implement the acquired parkland at the Derwood Station and Shady Grove Crossing/Piedmont Crossing properties into a neighborhood park and local park, respectively, with a variety of recreational opportunities.
+The Shady Grove Crossing/Piedmont Crossing park should also be considered for the inclusion of renewal energy generation resources, if feasible. - Execute the roadway extension of Crabbs Branch Way to Amity Drive.
 This roadway will provide public access to public parks, including the Washington Grove Conservation Park. - Provide dog parks, skate parks, and other new park amenities that support a growing community. - Prioritize the acquisition of open spaces that are suitable for ballfields and active recreation as properties become available.